 Motivation booster 5: Modeling.

 Modeling is a process where we find a person who has done what we want to achieve, and learn what they did to achieve it, and then – do it in our own life.
 The thing you want motivation on – might be something very easy to do for your friend or someone you know.
 Find them, ask them their recipe how they did, and adapt it to your own life.

 Motivation booster 6: Have a life coach

-I, myself, am a life coach and I also have coaches in my life.
-A life coach pushes you beyond your comfort zone and goes deep into your values and beliefs.
+I, myself, am a life coach and I also have efficient coaches in my life.
+A certified life coach like the ones at mastermylife pushes you beyond your comfort zone and goes deep into your values and beliefs.
 A coach adds value to your life by helping you take consistent dedicated action towards your goal.
 You can have a general life coach, or you can have more specialized coaches: Fitness coach, Speech Coach, Relationship coach, etc.

 For me coaches vary from time-to-time.
 Sometimes, it might simply just be to know my belief system deeper.
 Sometimes it is to work on my fitness, or to improve my ping pong skills, or to learn about relaxation techniques.
 Or, improve my speaking skills working 1-1 with a speech coach.
 Any area you want, you can have specialized coaches to help you.